ScQ-Cloud/pyquafu/docs/source/installation.rst

   This is mainly relevant for developers that do not want to always have to reinstall the Python package

-  This script will create a Python virtualenv in the MindQuantum root directory and then build all the C++ Python modules and place the generated libraries in their right locations within the MindQuantum folder hierarchy so Python knows how to find them.
+  This script will create a Python virtualenv in the quafu root directory and then build all the C++ Python modules and place the generated libraries in their right locations within the quafu folder hierarchy so Python knows how to find them.

-  A pth-file will be created in the virtualenv site-packages directory so that the MindQuantum root folder will be added to the Python PATH without the need to modify PYTHONPATH.
+  A pth-file will be created in the virtualenv site-packages directory so that the quafu root folder will be added to the Python PATH without the need to modify PYTHONPATH.

   Usage: